 Using a method such as the Pomodoro Technique helps you stick to a schedule of intense study sessions followed by breaks.
 This ensures that you maintain a high level of concentration and energy throughout your entire session.

 However, a negative attitude significantly reduces the effectiveness of your study.
-It turns the entire session into chore and makes you want to stop as quickly as possible.
-You just want to make it stop!
+It turns the entire session into chore and makes you want to stop.

 As much as possible, maintain a positive attitude both before and during your study session.
 Some ways to improve your attitude are: